As soon as you take up the game of golf there will likely be lots of people telling you that you should take lessons.

 Why is this?

-Well, there are 3 key factors which affect how many golf lessons people need and these are as follows:
+Well, there are 3 key factors that affect how many golf lessons people need and these are as follows:

 1. How much change the golfer wants to make – there are two main types of golf lessons – construction and correction lessons.
 Construction lessons are most common for golfers new to the game and junior golfers and involve teaching all the fundamentals from scratch to create an entirely new swing.
 Correction lessons, by comparison, involve making changes to an existing swing.
 A ‘construction’ golf swing project is more difficult, will take more time and therefore most likely involve more lessons than a player looking for help to correct a fault with an existing swing.